 Are you interested in learning piano, or do you have a child who is?
 I can't wait to help you turn this desire into reality!
-My name is Amy, and I am a piano teacher who specializes in teaching children, though don't let that sway you: I do enjoy teaching any age.
+My name is Amy, and I am a piano teacher who specializes in teaching children.
 I descend from a long line of musicians (both my mother and grandmother were piano teachers) and have played piano for 21 years, studying with a private instructor for 13 of those.
 I received my BFA at Goddard College (’14) and my MFA at Boston University (’16).

 MY TEACHING PHILOSOPHY:

 One of the wonderful (and obvious) benefits of private instruction is that each student's unique abilities and shortcomings can be brought into clear focus and addressed.
 I am highly skilled at encouraging students through a careful balance of praise and constructive criticism.
-I make sure they are aware of (and take pride in) their strengths so that when challenging moments do arise, they are motivated to do the work.
-These challenging moments are the ones in which growth occurs, and I embrace such learning opportunities wholeheartedly.
-Under my tutelage, students will learn that when they work hard, they get amazing results.
+I make sure they are aware of (and take pride in) their strengths so that when challenging moments arise, they are motivated to do the work.

 I maintain high expectations for my students, constantly reminding them that it's the quality (not the quantity) of their playing that counts.
-It is much more important to me that a student learns to play one piece well rather than ten pieces poorly!
-This is because, when it comes to piano, there is no race to the finish line.
+It is much more important to me that a student learns to play one piece well rather than ten pieces poorly.
+There is no race to the finish line.
 I believe in taking however much time is necessary to help a child understand a concept—we might spend the majority of a lesson on it if we have to.
 Learning must be done at the child's own speed.
-I think children benefit enormously from having 100% of my attention during lessons; they will never need to try and "catch up" with other students.
+Children benefit enormously from having 100% of my attention during lessons; they will never need to try and "catch up" with other students.

-Beginner: Tales of a Musical Journey Book 1, Piano Safari Books 1 + 2, Christopher Norton’s MicroJazz, Bastien Piano Literature Book 1, Royal Conservatory Series Preparatory Books A & B and Book 1
+Beginning Students: Tales of a Musical Journey Books 1 + 2, Piano Safari Books 1 + 2, Carl Czerny's The Little Pianist, Bastien Piano Literature Book 1, Royal Conservatory Series Preparatory Books A & B and Book 1

-Advanced: Royal Conservatory Series Books 7-10, Bastien Piano Literature Books 5-6, Early Advanced Classics to Moderns
+Advanced Students: Bastien Piano Literature Books 5-6, Early Advanced Classics to Moderns, Royal Conservatory Series Books 7-10